-a.
-Shut down engine, and remove key.
-Turn lights
+Shutdown engine and remove the key.
+Turn off the lights.

-OFF.

-b.
-Remove the appropriate gauge access hole decal

-(A) behind the Operator's console.
+- b.
+Remove the appropriate gauge access hole decal(A) behind the operator's console. - c.

-- c.
 Remove nut (B) securing mounting bracket (C) to gauge inside the console. - d.
 Pull gauge out from console.
 It is not necessary to disconnect the wiring harness to back of gauge. - e.
-Twist bulb holder (D) counter clockwise until loose, and pull bulb holder from back of gauge. - f.
-Insert new bulb into gauge, and turn clockwise until it locks. - g.
-Push gauge into console. - Locate bracket (C) onto back of gauge, and secure with nut (B).
-Tighten nut to 75 - 96 in-oz (529 - 678 mN·m). - i.
+Twist bulb holder (D) counterclockwise until loose and pull bulb holder from back of gauge. - Insert new bulb into gauge and turn clockwise until it locks. - g.
+Push gauge into console. - Locate bracket (C) onto back of gauge and secure with nut (B).
+Tighten nut to 75-96 in-oz (530-678 mN·m). - i.
 Replace gauge access-hole decal (A).